MathManuelHinz/MathManuelHinz.github.io/_posts/2020-08-13-distance-is-relative.md

 ### The euclidean metric is induced by a norm

 The other three norms induced by metrics are proven in the exact same way.
-Because we already know that the euclidean metric is in fact a metric, we only have to check the first property:
+Because we already know that the euclidean metric is in fact a metric, we only have to check the first property (why?):

 $$\forall_{\lambda\in \mathbb{R}, x\in V}: f(\lambda x)=\vert \lambda\vert f(x).$$

 For any $\lambda \in \mathbb{R},x\in\mathbb{R}$:

 $$f(\lambda x)=\sqrt{\sum_{k=1}^n (\lambda x_k)^2}=\sqrt{\lambda^2\sum_{k=1}^n x_k^2}=|\lambda|\sqrt{\sum_{k=1}^n x_k^2}=|\lambda|f(x).$$

-Think about what is missing for a formal proof.

 ## Further reading